🎯 Session 0: Introduction to MCP, ACP, and A2A¶

 flights = await a2a_client.request("airline-corp.com", "search_flights", params)

-MCP Inspector is the essential debugging and testing tool for MCP servers - think "Postman for MCP".
-Launched alongside the MCP protocol, it provides interactive testing, schema validation, and real-time debugging capabilities.
+MCP Inspector is the essential debugging and testing tool for MCP servers—think "Postman for MCP".
+It provides interactive testing, schema validation, and real-time debugging capabilities.

 # Install and start inspector